IBM/guardium-analyzer-workshop/README.md

 Note: Refer to [Viewing database results on the cloud](https://www.ibm.com/support/knowledgecenter/SS2RDF/GuardiumAnalyzer/cloud_results_databases.html#cloud_results_databases) for more details on how to understand this screen.

-2. Database Vulnerbilities once clicked on the database from above
+2. Database Vulnerabilities once clicked on the database from above

 <img src="images/DatabaseVulnerabilities.png" width="700" alt="Start your free tiral">